 A minimal part of the Canadian health care system is operated and funded by the private sector.
 Services such as dental care, vision care, and prescription drugs are privately funded.
 Privately funded services are largely insured by employers.
 For students, their college or university may have an arrangement with a private company.

 CMCC students can receive free chiropractic care at CMCC while enrolled.
 An ambulatory health care clinic, complementary therapies, and referrals are also available.
-For more information, please visit the section 'Health, Wellness & Campus Facilities'.

 The CMCC Registrar will meet with all new international students to provide advising and support to assist with a successful transition to Canada.
-Advising meetings will be arranged upon the student's arrival in Canada.
-Furthermore, CMCC offers a one-week Orientation program for all new students – an important opportunity for international students to get settled and learn about their new academic community.
+Advising meetings can be arranged upon the student's arrival in Canada.
+Furthermore, CMCC offers a one-week orientation program for all new students – an important opportunity for international students to get settled and learn about their new academic community.
 International students are invited to visit the Registrar at any time in the Student Services Office.

 It is not uncommon in Canada for people to speak with a counsellor when they are experiencing stress or a difficult time.
 CMCC students also have access to free, confidential personal counselling.
 Students can see the counsellor for assistance and support with personal matters related to relationships, stress, family matters or personal issues.
 The Student Counsellor is available by appointment or by drop-in and can be contacted through Student Services.
+More information is available at https://www.cmcc.ca/cmccsafe.

 Toronto is Canada's most diverse city and offers a wide range of programs and services to support newcomers and people from around the world.
-The City of Toronto website contains invaluable information regarding living in the city, city services and support, and health care – and services are available in 140 languages.
+The City of Toronto website contains valuable information regarding living in the city, city services and support, and health care – and services are available in 140 languages.